 - Political circumstances of your country or region.

-- The Finnish embassy workload.
+- The Finish embassy workload.

 The processing time can take from 15 days to three months.
 So it’s wise to apply sooner.
-If your documents are complete and have done everything carefully, the required time shouldn’t get long.
+If your documents are complete and you have done everything carefully, the required time shouldn’t get long.

 Extending Finland Student visa

 If you want to know if you can extend a Finland student visa or not, the answer is YES.
 If your study course takes longer, you can extend it to complete your education.